mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 ## Import

-Cloud Provider Snapshot Restore Job entries can be imported using project project_id, cluster_name and snapshot_id (Unique identifier of the snapshot), in the format `GROUPID-CLUSTERNAME-JOBID`, e.g.
+Cloud Provider Snapshot Restore Job entries can be imported using project project_id, cluster_name and snapshot_id (Unique identifier of the snapshot), in the format `PROJECTID-CLUSTERNAME-JOBID`, e.g.

 ```
 $ terraform import mongodbatlas_cloud_provider_snapshot_restore_job.test 5cf5a45a9ccf6400e60981b6-MyCluster-5d1b654ecf09a24b888f4c79